gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_1_Visual_Studio_and_Azure_Sphere/README.md

 static Timer measureSensorTimer = {
 	.period = { 10, 0 },	// Fire the timer event every 10 seconds + zero nanoseconds.
-	.name = "measureSensorTimer",	// An arbitrary name for the timer, used for error handling .timerEventHandler = MeasureSensorHandler	// The address of the C handler function to be called when the timer triggers.
+	.name = "measureSensorTimer",	// An arbitrary name for the timer, used for error handling .handler = MeasureSensorHandler	// The function handler called when the timer triggers.
 };
 ```